 You also have access to the help documents provided by Blackboard that show even more details but be aware that they may show options that you don't have available to you in our version.
 There are many add-on components that we did not purchase.

-Even though all browsers are supposed to work with Blackboard, we have found that Internet Explorer doesn't work as well with it.
-We recommend using Mozilla Firefox, Chrome or Safari instead.
+Even though all browsers are supposed to work with Blackboard, we have found that Internet Explorer doesn't work well with it.
+We recommend using Mozilla Firefox for the best experience.
+Chrome and Safari will also work usually.
 Also no matter which browser you normally use, if you have a problem with Blackboard, the first thing you should do is try a different browser to see if that fixes the problem.

 Blackboard 9.1 Videos